 Tubular heating also features prominently in the foodservice industry.
 They figure in at the commercial level in restaurants where they are commonly used for the purpose of immersion in deep-frying applications.
 Tubular elements are also heavily relied upon in food processing plants.

 Cost efficiency and versatility make resistance heating ideal for many heavy duty operations as well.
 This device has found a home in the field of oil refinery as it is used via the immersion technique.
-Tubular elements can be constructed to operate in petroleum based fluids and natural gases, too.
+Tubular elements can be constructed to operate in petroleum based fluids and natural gasses, too.
 They are even put to use at paper mills as well as being enlisted for the purpose of heating water storage tanks.
 Other uses include but are not limited to: heating elements for coffee makers, climate controlled research, safe heating option for zoo animals, plastic injection molds, packaging equipment, labeling machines, and hot stamping.
 Though resistance heaters are a multi-service invention, they are still most commonly used as comfort heaters.